e2eSolutionArchitect/academy/masterclass/aws/series/readme.md

 ----------------------------
 ### :star: About this training program

-:memo: ***PROGRAM STRUCTURE***
 - Masterclass Series is a Hybrid program ***ONLINE & CLASSROOM***.
 - This series consists of several workshops as per the agenda ( mentioned in the Agenda section)
 - Candidates can register for one or more workshops as per their interest
 - :bell:  Registration for every session is separate.
 Candidate needs to register separately
+- Please check the Eventbrite link for the particular session's schedule
+- Venue or Online meeting link will be shared with registered candidates only

 ## Agenda